Third harmonic-mediated amplification in TWPA: Simplified CME analysis of parametric amplification via third harmonic generation

 The equation is solved using a plane wave ansatz with spatially dependent current amplitudes:

+for a certain set of modes $\alpha$, which define the order of the CME.
+CME of $n$-th order (CME-$n$) contains all pump-mediated mixing tones up to and including the $n$-th pump's harmonic.\cite{Dixon}

-The theory is based on the evolution of the amplitudes $I_\alpha(x)$ resulting from nonlinear effects.
-The nature of the plane waves $\alpha$ is encoded in their dispersion, which enters the theory as phase mismatches for each process, represented by mixing terms in ODE system resulting from substituting the ansatz in the wave equation (for details see Section S4 in the supplementary material).
-Finally, the power of each harmonic was calculated as
+CME is then based on the evolution of the amplitudes $I_\alpha(x)$ resulting from nonlinear effects.
+The nature of the plane waves $\alpha$ is encoded in their dispersion $k(\omega)$, which enters the theory as phase mismatches for each process, represented by mixing terms in ODE system resulting from substituting the ansatz in the wave equation.
+Finally, the power of each harmonic can be calculated as

 where $Z = 50~\Omega$ is the characteristic impedance.